 People love American Bullys for their loving, playful, protective and gentle nature.
 But not everyone wants or can have such a large and powerful breed in their home.

 This is why the Pocket Bully is perfect for them.

 American Bully Pockets are just like their American siblings.
 What makes them different is that they have shorter legs and are a bit less bulky.
 If you ever saw one, you would be fooled into thinking that it is a purebred dog.

 They are actually a cross between the American Bully and the Patterdale Terrier.

 If you do decide to adopt this breed know that you will be paying much more for it than an American Bully.
 These puppies tend to cost $1,500 to $2,000 because they are in such high demand.

 Do you want your own mini version of an American Bully?
-The Pocket Pitbull comes with the whole full package.
-They have lots of love, energy, and protective instincts to bring the family.
+The Pocket Pitbull comes with the whole package.
+They have lots of love, energy, and protective instincts to bring to the family.